MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/editorial-checklist.md

 - No hard tabs - use spaces only
 - No trailing spaces on lines
 - PowerShell keywords and operators should be all lowercase
-- User proper (Pascal) casing for cmdlet names and parameters
+- Use proper (Pascal) casing for cmdlet names and parameters

 ### Headers